Free UK delivery · Worldwide shipping included

 From its earliest days, Tissot has been at the forefront of watchmaking innovation, renowned for producing pocket watches with a focus on durability and accuracy.
 They were pioneers in series production and among the first to bring antimagnetic watches to the market.
 This forward-thinking approach laid the groundwork for a brand that would consistently push boundaries, ensuring their watches were not only aesthetically pleasing but also technically advanced and reliable.

-The brand's contribution extends far beyond just early patents; it is etched into the very fabric of Swiss industrial watchmaking.
-Tissot was instrumental in expanding the reach of quality Swiss timekeeping globally, making well-engineered movements and elegant designs available to a wider audience.
-This dedication to democratic quality ensures that even their more entry-level vintage offerings possess a solid, dependable calibre — a testament to enduring manufacturing principles.
+Its contribution goes well beyond a few early patents; it is woven into the fabric of Swiss industrial watchmaking.
+Tissot did a great deal to spread quality Swiss timekeeping around the world, putting well-engineered movements and elegant designs in front of a much wider audience.
+That commitment to affordable quality is why even their more entry-level vintage watches sit on a solid, dependable calibre.

 The golden era: vintage gems to discover

-The mid-20th century represents particularly fertile ground for vintage Tissot, with their 1960s automatics often housing robust movements that rival many higher-priced contemporaries.
-Models like the Seastar family — with their reliable water resistance and sporty aesthetic — are highly sought after by those appreciating functional elegance.
-These versatile pieces transitioned effortlessly from formal wear to more adventurous pursuits, embodying a practical sophistication.
+The mid-twentieth century is especially rich ground for vintage Tissot, with their 1960s automatics often built around robust movements that rival pricier rivals of the day.
+The Seastar family, with its reliable water resistance and sporty look, is highly sought after by anyone who likes a watch that is both useful and elegant.
+These are versatile pieces that move easily from a suit to something more adventurous.

 Beyond sports watches, Tissot's mastery of the dress watch form is equally impressive.
 The elegant Stylist collection, along with numerous other Swiss Made dress watches from the period, often feature exquisitely thin profiles, charming dial textures, and intricate applied indices.
 These pieces exude a timeless charm, showcasing sophisticated design cues and an attention to detail that speaks volumes about their quality and heritage.